Gov. Inslee celebrates reaching donor threshold, but it looks like a hollow victory

 He pointed to polling results showing that Democratic voters view climate change as a top-tier issue and credited Inslee with furthering that cause.

 “The whole premise of his campaign is just so important,” Turnbull said.
-“The fact that he is saying that the climate crisis needs to be at the center of the next president’s agenda, and underpinning everything that they do, is spot on.”
+“The fact that he is saying that the climate crisis needs to be at the center of the next president’s agenda, and underpinning everything that they do, is spot-on.”

 Aseem Prakash, the founding director of the University of Washington Center for Environmental Politics, applauded Inslee’s focus on climate change but said the governor is unlikely to gain traction, after missing the CNN event and — almost certainly — the third DNC debate.